 HIV can’t be tested until at least four weeks after exposure to the virus, with more accurate results if the test is done six weeks after exposure to the virus.
 The test does not detect the virus itself but the antibodies that your body has developed to fight it.

 It is also possible to test a saliva sample or to test blood taken from pricking the finger with a needle.

 Delaying testing and treatment will allow the virus to damage your immune system.
 It also means you could pass the virus to someone else.

-In November 2015, Public Health England launched 'at-home' HIV self-sampling kits which are available free online for people in England at higher risk from HIV, such as men who have sex with men or people from black African communities.
+At-home HIV self-sampling kits are also available free online for people in England at higher risk from HIV, such as men who have sex with men or people from black African communities.

 It is also possible to buy other HIV self-testing kits online but it is important that you look for a CE quality assurance mark as poor quality tests are available and may not give you an accurate result.

 HIV is preventable and treatable, but it is not curable.

-Generally speaking, if you are found to be HIV positive, you will receive regular blood tests to check how your immune system is coping.
+If you are HIV positive, you will receive regular blood tests to check how your immune system is coping.
 If these tests show that the cells in your blood that fight infection have dropped below a certain level, your doctor may recommend that you start treatment.

 The aim of treatment is to manage this balance between the levels of HIV in your blood and the infection-fighting cells that your immune system has produced to fight it.
 It is treated with drugs called antiretrovirals, they work by stopping the HIV multiplying, which gives the immune system a chance to repair itself.